Chesapeake Bay

 Source: National Aeronautics and Space Administration (NASA)

 The vast amount of life in the bay was triggered in part by that large amount of ecological "edge" where the land meets the sea, plus the ability of sunlight to reach the bottom across much of the shallow bay.
-The depths at which submerged aquatic vegetation (SAV) will grow in the tidal waters of Virginia and Maryland is limited by wave action in the shallow end (the roots can't hold the plants in one place, if the water is sloshing around with too much energy) and by light penetration in the deep end (the deeper the water, the less light at the bottom).
+The depths at which Submerged Aquatic Vegetation will grow in the tidal waters of Virginia and Maryland is limited by wave action in the shallow end (the roots can't hold the plants in one place, if the water is sloshing around with too much energy) and by light penetration in the deep end (the deeper the water, the less light at the bottom).
 Submerged aquatic vegetation provided food and shelter for microscopic zooplankton, blue crabs, and other wildlife while oysters grew in such quantity that their old shells piled up into bars that obstructed navigation.

 The Chesapeake Bay is a recent feature in the Virginia landscape.
 When the glaciers started to melt faster than they grew at the end of the last ice age 18,000 years ago, the volume of liquid water on earth increased significantly.
 Rising sea levels flooded first the continental shelf, and then the river valleys of the Susquehanna and James rivers.
 As the last ice sheet retreated, ocean currents brought sediments from the Delaware River south, extending the length of the Eastern Shore and blocking the direct path of the Susquehanna River.

-The Chesapeake Bay did not exist until about 12,000 years ago, when the rising Atlantic Ocean finally covered the Continental Shelf and began to drown the separate channels of the Susquehanna and James river valleys.8 The bay grew from south to north for 9,000 years, as the sea level increased.
+The bay grew from south to north for those 9-10,000 years, as sea level rose and flooded the mouths of the Susquehanna and James rivers, then the mouths of the York, Rappahannock, Potomac, and Patuxent rivers further north.
 About 3,000 years ago, the Chesapeake Bay finally looked like what we see today.
-The existing size and shape of the Chesapeake Bay has been altered only slightly by natural forces in the last 3,000 years.9
+The existing size and shape of the Chesapeake Bay has been altered only slightly by natural forces - and some Corps of Engineers projects - in the last 3,000 years.10

-Native Americans have been in Virginia for 10,000-15,000 years, so humans saw the Virginia shoreline change dramatically.
-The first Virginia immigrants had to move up the hillsides, as the landscape evolved and the Chesapeake Bay developed.
-Current residents of Tangier Island face the same challenge, as sea levels continue to rise.
-News articles in Virginia media regularly highlight the challenge faced by the remaining 500 residents of that island, which is predicted to become an underwater sandbar rather than an inhabited island within the next 50-100 years.10
+Current residents of Tangier Island face the same challenge, because sea levels continue to rise.
+News articles in Virginia media regularly highlight the challenge faced by the remaining 500 residents of that island, which is predicted to become an underwater sandbar rather than an inhabited island within the next 50-100 years.11

 Modern scorecards to measure the bay's health have to use a baseline to define "healthy."
 Many references to "Save the Bay" initiatives are based on the assumption that the bay was healthy in 1600, so that is an appropriate base line for assessing restoration to the historic condition.